How Many Links Fit in a Box?: Embedding Knots

-\begin{proof} As before form the neighborhoods $B_1, \dots, B_N$ of the knots constituting $L$ by taking the union of the dual cells (all of diameter $< \frac{\epsilon}{2}$) that the knots meet (transversely).
-The dual cell structure implies that each $B_i$ is topologically a tubular neighborhood of its corresponding knot.
+\begin{proof} As before form the neighborhoods $B_1, \dots, B_N$ of the knots constituting $L$ by taking the union of appropriate cells (all of diameter $< \frac{\epsilon}{2}$) that the knots meet (transversely).
+For this application, it suffices to choose the cells to be that of a standard cubulation of $I^3$ shifted slightly to ensure it is in general position with $L$.
+Each $B_i$ is topologically a tubular neighborhood of its corresponding knot.
 For N larger than the stated estimate, the previous coloring argument shows that for some $i$ and $j$, $1 \leq i < j \leq N$, $B_i = B_j$.
-Uniqueness of tubular neighborhoods implies the $i$th and $j$th knots are of the same topological type and that, as two component links, either knot must be a framed normal push-off of the other.
+Uniqueness of tubular neighborhoods implies the $i$th and $j$th knots are of the same topological type, and that, as a two component link, either knot must be a framed normal push-off of the other.
 This is incompatible with the disjoint union (i.e.\ split) property of the link $L$ unless the two knots are actually unknots---which we have assumed not to be the case. \end{proof}